 Leftovers will last tightly covered in the fridge for 2-3 days.
 You can enjoy this hot, warm, room temperature or cold!

-Yes, substitute flour for cornstarch, and add just a heaped tbsp of cornstarch instead of the 1/3 cup of flour.
+Yes, substitute flour for cornstarch, and add just a heaped tablespoon of cornstarch instead of the 1/3 cup of flour.

 Yes, the spice level really isn’t overwhelming even with the blended chili paste.
 If you prefer, you can omit the chili peppers entirely.